 The wood-fired oven can be traced as far back as Ancient Greece.
 It is how traditional cooking has been done for centuries.
 So, any meal that could be placed before or on an open fire can justifiably be construed as being prepared in an oven.

-You need to set aside any 21st-century notions that you have of a pot just being some form of cookware that you prepare food in.
+You need to set aside any 21st-century notions that you have of a pot just being some form of cookware that you prepare food.
 When the Dutch oven first emerged, a pot was the oven.

 Spreading the Gospel of the Dutch Oven